ccfelius/queueing/README.md

 - dataprocessing.py<br>
 This file generates a plot in which for every rho ([0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, 0.975]) and simulation times 5, 50, 500 and 1000 the average waiting time is plotted.
 The amount of servers is 2.

+- Data folder<br>
+In the datafolder all data of the previously mentioned simulations used to create the plots in the report are collected in this file.